falent/googleHomeAssistantExpressNodeJS/README.md

 You need a google account:
 https://accounts.google.com/signup/v2/webcreateaccount?hl=en-GB&flowName=GlifWebSignIn&flowEntry=SignUp

 We will use dialogFlow and google actions to configure our interaction model and publish it for google assistant.

 ### I. Google Actions
 An action is a skill that extends the functionality of the Google Assistant.
 In the web interface you create a project that bundles all your actions.
 You will also do the configuration there like what countries your action will be available for or key details about your action like its description or, your contact detailsname for users who will use your action.
 Each action in the google actions directory has an invocation name.
 With the invocation name users can start your action.
 In our case we created a weather action and we can start it for example by saying "Hey google, talk to my bike buddy".
-After invocation of your actiom, google will call your fulfillment to start a conversation with the user.
+After invocation of your action, google will call your fulfillment to start a conversation with the user.
 The fulfilment is based upon your deployed web application  or it is in total configured with the google web interfaces google actions and dialogflow.
 The interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.

 #### I.1 Create a new project
 Open Google Actions page [https://developers.google.com/actions/](https://developers.google.com/actions/) and create a new project.
 You need a google account to log in.
 Click a plus button (add / import project) and after that create a project with the given name.

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome.jpg?w=840&h=540)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome.jpg)